rj200/Glamarye_Fast_Effects_for_ReShade/README.md

-Glamarye Fast Effects for ReShade (version 4.2)
+Glamarye Fast Effects for ReShade (version 4.2.1)
 ======================================

 (Previously know as Fast_FXAA_sharpen_DOF_and_AO)

+**New in 4.2.1** In response to feedback about the effect not being strong enough I have increased the maximum Fake GI strength and contrast.

 **New in 4.2:** Improved quality of Fake Global Illumination, and clearer settings for it.
 Tweaked defaults.

 Author: Robert Jessop

 License: MIT

 About
 -----